What Is Burnout?

 Make sure that neither of your employees is overworking.
 Remind them that their job is a marathon, not a sprint.
 Value their break time and not allow them to hop on to another call during lunch or open a live chat when they are about to go home.
 This enthusiasm may seem good at the beginning, but it may well contribute to burnout in the end.
 It is also important to give them a few days off when they need to recharge their batteries.
 Don’t allow them to forget about taking breaks during a work shift.
 It’s especially important when working from home where the line between work and home becomes very thin.
 Timely breaks can be good medicine for burnout.

 7. Reduce the repetitive tasks as much as possible

 How can you do that?
 The best way is to leverage technologies more actively.
 Regularly update the FAQ section on your website as well as your IVR menu.
-Then customers will be able to find answers to the simple and repetitive questions without involving your agents.
+Then customers will be able to find answers to simple and repetitive questions without involving your agents.
 Your employees will have to handle only the most difficult tasks, which is a good remedy for getting bored.

 To learn more about common IVR mistakes and how to prevent them, read our article.